-When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate for a certain number of days while you work on your application process.
+When you are offered a "rate lock" from a lender, it means that you are guaranteed to keep a specific interest rate over a determined period for your application process.
 This keeps you from working through your entire application process and learning at the end that the interest rate has gone up.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.